 Nothing makes a professional statement like group apparel with a beautifully designed logo.
 Embroidered logos are very popular, but there are also other effective application methods.
 When groups are considering embroidery in Overland Park, design professionals can explain their options, which typically include:

 - SCREEN PRINTING: Screen printed T-shirts are a classic way to identify a large group of people.
 They are ideal for corporate events and promotion items, and are affordable.
-Professionals, such as those at House of Apparel, typically suggest screen printing when customers have a large image, which could be expensive to embroider.
+Professionals, such as those at Business Name, typically suggest screen printing when customers have a large image, which could be expensive to embroider.
 Since screen printing uses ink that becomes part of fabric, the result also has a soft feel, which many people prefer.

 - EMBROIDERY: Corporations who are searching for a classic, understated, professional appearance typically choose embroidered logos, especially on shirts.
 These are usually small and discrete.
 Embroidery is often used on caps, because they typically have center seams which make other methods very difficult.
 Some customers also enjoy the 3-D effect that results when foam-front trucker caps are embroidered.